mnneeltakemail2/testNeel3/technical-details/creating-a-private-waves-blockchain-network.md

 ## Fifth Step

-* Open your favorite text editor and create waves-custom-network.conf \(or any other name\) file like this:
+* Open your favorite text editor and create neel-custom-network.conf \(or any other name\) file like this:

 ```
-# Waves node settings
+# Neel node settings
-waves
+neel
 {
   # data storage folder
   directory=/tmp/custom